live-wire/journal/README.md

 > "One day I will find the right words, and they will be simple." - Jack Kerouac

-> "Youth is wasted on the young.
-Take control!
-NOW!" - George Bernard Shaw
+> "Duplication is far cheaper than the wrong Abstraction" - Sandi Metz

 > "Obstacle is the way" - Marcus Aurelius